-To achieve the perfect burrito, you need to know two things: Just how much stuff to put in and how to fold it so that it stays together.
+To achieve the perfect burrito, you need to know two things: Just how much stuff to put in and how to fold it so that it stays together even after you take a few bites.
 If you’ve ever made a burrito yourself, you know what we’re talking about.
 You can’t just throw everything in there and hope for the best.
 If you do, you’re going to have a bad time.

 How to Make a Burrito